edubart/otclient/README.md

 ### Need help?

-Checkout our website at <http://otclient.info> for tutorials and more information.
-If you have any questions or are looking for more information, please feel free to ask on our official forum at <http://forum.otclient.info> or talk with us at #otclient irc.freenode.net
+Try to ask questions in [otland](http://otland.net/forum.php) or talk with us at #otclient irc.freenode.net

 ### Bugs